-Before you request a telephone hearing, you should consider that you must submit all your written evidence to the hearing office and send copies to your opposing party (employer or claimant) in advance of the hearing; and you will need suitable equipment, including a speakerphone or extensions if you have several witnesses.
+In a telephone hearing, you must submit all your written evidence to the hearing office and send copies to your opposing party (employer or claimant) in advance of the hearing; and you will need suitable equipment, including a speakerphone or extensions if you have several witnesses.

-As with “in person” hearings, the hearing office will mail you a notice of the date and time for a telephone hearing.
-The ALJ will call the telephone participants at the scheduled time.
+The hearing office will mail you a notice of the date and time for a telephone hearing.
+The appeal tribunal will call the telephone participants at the scheduled time.
 Telephone participants must provide a correct phone number in advance.
-The ALJ may conduct the hearing without a party or dismiss an appeal by a party who fails to provide a number or is unavailable when called.
+The appeal tribunal may conduct the hearing without a party or dismiss an appeal by a party who fails to provide a number or is unavailable when called.

-The hearing office will send copies of relevant documents in the hearing file to the parties before scheduling the phone hearing.
+The hearing office will mail a Telephone Hearing Instructions (Form C) packet containing copies of relevant documents in the hearing file to the parties before scheduling the phone hearing.
 If you want to submit other evidence, send it to the hearing office and to the other hearing participants in time for everyone to receive copies before the hearing.
-The ALJ may refuse to consider evidence that you did not send to all participants before the hearing.
+The appeal tribunal may refuse to consider evidence that you did not send to all participants before the hearing.

 A party may choose to have an attorney or other representative assist at the hearing.
 If a party plans to have an attorney or representative at the hearing, the party must notify the hearing office as soon as possible of the name, address, and telephone number of the attorney or other representative.
 Include dates that the attorney or representative is unavailable for a hearing.

 Prior to the hearing, it is helpful to prepare notes of the facts involved in the case for reference during the hearing.
-Because notes are used only to refresh the memory of the note taker, individuals should not expect to read aloud from them as testimony, nor is it likely that any of these hearing preparation notes will be marked as exhibits by the ALJ.
-Each party should also write down questions for the other party and important points he or she wishes to make to the ALJ.
+Because notes are used only to refresh the memory of the note taker, individuals should not expect to read aloud from them as testimony, nor is it likely that any of these hearing preparation notes will be marked as exhibits by the appeal tribunal.
+Each party should also write down questions for the other party and important points he or she wishes to make to the appeal tribunal.

-The ALJ cannot decide an issue solely on hearsay evidence, that is, evidence not within a witness’s own personal knowledge.
-(An exception is that an ALJ may make a decision as to whether the employer failed to provide complete and correct information to the department during the fact-finding investigation based on department records.)
+The appeal tribunal cannot decide an issue solely on hearsay evidence, that is, evidence not within a witness’s own personal knowledge.
+(An exception is that an appeal tribunal may make a decision as to whether the employer failed to provide complete and correct information to the department during the fact-finding investigation based on department records.)

-The ALJ will not permit testimony from a witness that is not relevant or material to the issue(s) involved in the case.
+The appeal tribunal will not permit testimony from a witness that is not relevant or material to the issue(s) involved in the case.
 Relevant evidence is evidence that tends to make any important fact more probable than without the evidence.

 If a witness seems reluctant to appear at the hearing voluntarily or if you wish to obtain specified documents, you may ask the hearing office to prepare a subpoena form for you.
+You must contact the hearing office to discuss your subpoena request.
 An attorney representing you may also issue a subpoena.
 A subpoena requires the witness to appear at the hearing or requires presentation of the requested documents at the hearing.
 You are responsible for serving the subpoena before the hearing and for providing the required witness fee and mileage payment to the witness.
 The hearing office will provide further information about serving the subpoena when giving you the form.

 Additional witnesses who have knowledge of the case also may be called to testify, including department employees.

-Photocopies may be submitted, but the original documents should be brought to the hearing to confirm the authenticity of the photocopies.
+Photocopies of documents may be submitted.
 Generally, the person responsible for creating or keeping the records should be present at the hearing to identify, authenticate, and testify about them.